How to create a learning culture

 For a learning culture to exist across the enterprise, it must incorporate initiatives on all levels, from macro to micro.

-- Organizations typically tie learning to company objectives around becoming more competitive, improving the bottom line, and employee retention.
+- Organisations typically tie learning to company objectives around becoming more competitive, improving the bottom line, and employee retention.

 - Team initiatives revolve around communication, priorities, and development.
 Teams learn through collaboration, group exercises, and experiences, so learning should involve multiple modalities.

-- Individual employees should have access to various training programs, resources, and methods.
-They can take responsibility for their own development by actively personalizing their learning approach.
+- Individual employees should have access to various training programmes, resources, and methods.
+They can take responsibility for their own development by actively personalising their learning approach.

-A goal of organizational learning is to customize the experience to the individual, allowing workers to acquire skills and information in the ways that best suit them.
+A goal of organisational learning is to customise the experience to the individual, allowing workers to acquire skills and information in the ways that best suit them.
 Successful plans thus incorporate multiple learning styles to help all types of learners get the most well-rounded learning experience.

 - Formal learning